-Response time expectations are out of control.
+Response time expectations in social groups are out of control.
 Attention spans are gone.
-Withdrawal symptoms are easily documented, and not after days, but immediately after we’re separated from our phone.
+Withdrawal symptoms are easily documented, and not after days, but immediately after we are separated from our phones.

 But it’s not just separation that causes anxiety as the 60 Minutes story suggested, it’s using the phone itself.

 Our phones are sources of stress and stress, in turn, damages our wellbeing.
 According to The National Institute of Mental Health, chronic stress can contribute to the following conditions:

 We’re constantly invited into a beeping app, new email, or text message.
 The overwhelming majority of the notifications are nonevents, the opposite of urgent.
 And yet, we are forced to live in a state of constant vigilance, never knowing what lies around the digital corner.
 Always stressed.

 And it hasn’t been the way we’ve lived, until very recently.